Tikal–Calakmul wars: Second war, 648–695

 After his victory, Bʼalaj Chan Kʼawiil captured and sacrificed Tikal's ruler (his own brother).
 From then until 695, three years after Bʼalajʼs death, Calakmul factually dominated Tikal.
 In 695, under the leadership of Jasaw Chan Kʼawiil I, Tikal won a major battle with Calakmul and turned the tables, effectively ending the Second Tikal–Calakmul War.

+The rulers of Tikal, now with the power to erect monuments once again, continued to pay tribute to their Teotihuacan heritage and ancestors.
+In the monuments commemorating their victories, they represented themselves with symbols from Teotihuacan as sacred iconography, as a way to legitimize their power and reclaim the ancestral origin of the dynasty established by Atlatl Cauac, which years before had been profaned by Calakmul.

 Second interval

 With Tikal having liberated itself, it once more attacked Dos Pilas and challenged Calakmul's power.
 In 702, Tikal suffered another defeat by Dos Pilas.

 Third war, 720–744

 Kʼakʼ Tiliw Chan Yopaat, Ajaw of Quiriguá was one of the key people during the third war.
 Quiriguá was a province of Copán, then in 734 K'ak' Tiliw Chan Yopaat led a revolution against Uaxaclajuun Ubʼaah K'awiil, Ajaw of Copán.
 Wamaw Kʼawiil, kaloomte (high king, a position higher than ajaw) of Calakmul traveled to Quiriguá and formed an alliance with Kʼakʼ Tiliw Chan Yopaat.
 Uaxaclajuun Ubʼaah Kʼawiil was executed in 738, and Quiriguá became independent.
-By 744 El Peru and Naranjo had been reconquered by Tikal, and Calakmul had been defeated.
+By 744 El Peru and Naranjo had been destroyed by Tikal, and Calakmul lost its most important trade network.